 The exponential impact of the Pinky Swear Foundation story is fueled by the selfless act nine-year-old Mitch performed as a promise with his father.
 Pinky Swear Foundation encourages personal development of young leaders through goal setting and entrepreneurship, while helping kids with cancer.
 As ambassadors of Pinky Swear Foundation, students learn about community service and leadership skills, and become change makers and advocates in their communities.
-Pinky Swear Youth Leadership Council (YLC), Pinky Swear PACK college program and other youth development activities embrace the servant-leadership mentality inspired by the original Pinky Swear promise.
+Pinky Swear Pack youth program and other youth development activities embrace the servant-leadership mentality inspired by the original Pinky Swear promise.

-- Youth Leadership Council: Engages kids by building peer-to-peer awareness while developing relevant skills to form impactful leaders in the community. - Pinky Swear PACK: College ambassador program that empowers students on college and university campuses to participate in childhood cancer awareness and support initiatives throughout the school year.
+• Pinky Swear Pack: Ambassador program that empowers students to participate in childhood cancer awareness and support initiatives throughout the school year.